-- Comply with 55 PA Code 1101 and have a signed Medicaid waiver provider agreement; - Comply with Department standards, regulations, policies and procedures relating to provider qualifications, including 55 PA Code Chapter 52; - Have a valid driver's license from Pennsylvania or a contiguous state if the operation of a vehicle is necessary to provide the service; - Be a resident of Pennsylvania or a state contiguous to Pennsylvania; - Have Worker's Compensation insurance in accordance with State statute and in accordance with Department policies;

-- Have Commercial General Liability insurance in accordance with Department policies; - Be at least 18 years of age; - Complete Department required training, including training on the participant's service plan and the participant's unique needs, which may include, but is not limited to, communication, mobility and behavioral needs; - Have criminal clearances as per 35 P.S. §10225.101 et seq. and 6 PA Code Chapter 15; and Have a child abuse clearance as required in Appendix C-2-b.
+- Comply with 55 PA Code 1101 and have a signed Medicaid waiver provider agreement; - Comply with Department standards, including regulations, policies and procedures relating to provider qualifications; - Have or ensure automobile insurance for any automobiles owned, leased and/or hired when used as a component of the service; - Have a valid driver's license from Pennsylvania or a contiguous state if the operation of a vehicle is necessary to provide the service; - Be a resident of Pennsylvania or a state contiguous to Pennsylvania; - Have Worker's Compensation insurance in accordance with State statute and in accordance with Department policies; - Have Commercial General Liability insurance in accordance with Department policies; - Be at least 18 years of age; - Have criminal clearances as per 35 P.S. §10225.101 et seq. and 6 PA Code Chapter 15; and Have a child abuse clearance as required in Appendix C-2-b.